CebolaLab/ChIPmentation/README.md

 From the `<sample>.markdup.stats` file:

 Calculate the % of duplicates removed by dividing the **DUPLICATE TOTAL** by the number **READ**.
-The number *READ* is the total number of uniquely mapped reads, before duplicate removal.
-Note that multi-mapped and unmapped reads were removed prior in the `samtools fixmate -rcm` step.
+The number READ is the total number of uniquely mapped reads, before duplicate removal.
+Note that multi-mapped and unmapped reads were removed prior in the `samtools fixmate -rcm` step, leaving only uniquely mapped reads (reads which map to one location in the genome).

 **Calculate the % of (duplicate) reads removed:**